bioinfosourabh/Protein-Simulation-Pipeline/README.md

 Ensure the .mdp files used for each phase are appropriately tuned to your simulation system.
 For high-throughput runs or automated setups, consider integrating the pipeline into a shell script or workflow manager.

+## Maintainer
+Sourabh Kumarbioinfosourabh@gmail.com
+This repository is open for contributions, issues, and suggestions to enhance utility for the molecular simulation community.